-Moderator: “Joining us now is Jared Bartholomew.
-Jared Bartholomew is based in Jacksonville, FL, which is where he is today.
+Moderator: “Joining us now is Jared B. Jared B is based in Jacksonville, FL, which is where he is today.
 He’s the founder and director of a website called “Church Stewardship and Tithing Report”.
 It’s a site critical of tithing practices.
-Jared Bartholomew, you’ve come down as critical of tithing.
+Jared B, you’ve come down as critical of tithing.
 Tell us a little bit about why?
 Churches offer faith salvation, camaraderie, community, shouldn’t they ask for some support of compensation in the form of tithing?

 Me: There is nothing against sacrificial, charitable giving.
 We believe there are causes and reasons that people should give, whether for religious or personal reasons.
 We have nothing against that.
 More or less, we have some issues against the obligation, the pressure that is put on the people to actually give a set amount of 10%, first and above and beyond even their own needs and their families needs in order to fulfill an obligation that the leadership feels is in their religion, whether based on scripture or any other law